How to Stop Shoes from Rubbing the Top of Your Foot

 Silipsos Gel Bite Protector Sleeve reduces blister risk

-An alternative to this is the dermatologically tested GelSmart M-Gel Dorsum Protection Sleeve, which works to reduce pressure, shear forces and friction on the top of the foot while cushioning against footwear. it is washable and slightly thinner than the Silipsos Sleeve, meaning that you retain excellent levels of dexterity.
+An alternative to this is the dermatologically tested GelSmart M-Gel Dorsum Protection Sleeve, which works to reduce pressure, shear forces and friction on the top of the foot while cushioning against footwear.
+It is washable and slightly thinner than the Silipos Sleeve, meaning that you retain excellent levels of dexterity.

 GelSmart Dorsum Protection Sleeve cushions foot against the shoe

 One last option is to use support on the top of your foot to prevent pressure and friction.
 The Pedag Supra Tongue Pads cushion the top of the foot and prevent pain that is caused by excess pressure.
 The Supra Pads are extremely soft, and use foam to create an enjoyable shoe-wearing experience.